 If you double up and get a quick-drying waterproof pair of camp shoes, then they can be excellent for river crossings.
 Just down your pack, change your shoes and cross that river.
 Once on the other side, you can put your dry boots back on safe in the knowledge that you won’t have to trudge on in wet boots.

-What to Look for in a Great Pair of Camp Shoes
+What to Look for in a Great Camp Shoe

-For many people, the main purpose of a pair of camp shoes is to relax at camp, in comfort.
+For many people, the main purpose of a camp shoe is to relax at the campsite, in comfort.
 Take the time to figure out what is comfortable for you.

 I hate wearing sandals and flip-flops, so no matter what, I know I’ll never be comfortable at camp in them, which is why I will tend towards a ‘fuller’ shoe design.
-For others, the reverse is true, they’ll feel more comfortable with sandals as it exposes more skin more to the air.
+For others, the reverse is true, they’ll feel more comfortable with a flip flop or sandal as it exposes more skin more to the air.

 Tied closely into comfort, you want to look for a pair that allows your feet to breathe if you have had them cooped up in a pair of chunky hiking boots over the last 1000 foot ascent.
-Nothing beats a pair of flip-flops or sandals for this, as the more bare skin, the greater the breathability.
+Nothing beats a flip-flop or sandal for this, as the more bare skin, the greater the breathability.

 If you intend on giving your feet (and legs) some respite at the end of the day, it’s probably best not to burden them with a pair of camp shoes that feel like you’re trailing two cannonballs along.

-Typically you would expect a pair of camp shoes to weigh less than 14 ounces, and often substantially less than this.
+Typically you would expect a pair of camp shoes to weigh less than 14 ounces per pair, and often substantially less than this.
 Sandals will tend to be more towards the upper end of this (rough) scale) and the newer mesh water shoes towards the lower end.

 When you are transporting everything on your back, then space is a precious commodity.
 If you’re camp shoes take up an inordinate amount of space then you’ll either need to reduce on other items or get a bigger pack.
 We’d take the third route, and pick something that has either a slim profile (so it can slip between things), or is easily collapsible.